rpires71/milestone2/README.md

 ## Target Audiences
 [⬆ Back to Table of contents](#table-of-contents)

 By utilising this interactive and informative platform, several interconnected user groups with a shared interest in exploring, researching, and planning holidays will recognise that the **Holiday Destination Finder** website has been specifically developed to meet their needs.
-Each audience benefits from tailored functionality and a user experience that emphasises accessibility, engagement, and operational efficiency.
+Each audience benefits from tailored functionality and a user experience that emphasises accessibility, engagement, and operational efficiency (W3C, 2023; Interaction Design Foundation, 2023).

 **1. Travellers and Holiday Planners:**

 The platform enables users to research destinations, view attractions, and explore nearby restaurants, cafés, and hotels, making it particularly suitable for individuals seeking inspiration for upcoming holidays.

-Users are supported in making informed travel decisions and organising their trips through visual interaction with locations, dynamic map markers, and search filtering, facilitated by the integration of the **Google Maps JavaScript API**, **Google Places API (New)**, and **Google Geocoding API**.
+Users are supported in making informed travel decisions and organising their trips through visual interaction with locations, dynamic map markers, and search filtering, facilitated by the integration of the **Google Maps JavaScript API**, **Google Places API (New)**, and **Google Geocoding API** (Google Developers, 2024).

 **2. Travel Enthusiasts and Explorers:**

 By navigating interactive destination information and real-time data, users can discover new locations and cultural experiences.
-Their sense of exploration and discovery is enhanced through visual engagement with detailed points of interest and the integration of location-based content.
+Their sense of exploration and discovery is enhanced through visual engagement with detailed points of interest and the integration of location-based content (Mozilla Developer Network, 2024).

 **3. Group Travellers and Families:**

 Through trusted travel partners such as **Booking.com**, **Expedia**, and **GetYourGuide**, families and group travellers can access reliable booking integrations.
-This secure and user-friendly environment, offering practical travel solutions, provides functionality that streamlines the planning process and strengthens the connection between users and their travel arrangements.
+This secure and user-friendly environment, offering practical travel solutions, provides functionality that streamlines the planning process and strengthens the connection between users and their travel arrangements (Booking.com, 2024; Expedia Group, 2024; GetYourGuide, 2024).

 **4. Travel Service Providers and Industry Professionals:**

 The website demonstrates effective **API integration** and **responsive front-end development**, resulting in enhanced user engagement within the travel and tourism industry.
-It can also serve as a valuable reference resource for industry collaboration or educational demonstration, enabling professionals to gain insight into the website’s front-end interactivity, accessibility functionality, and design principles.
+It can also serve as a valuable reference resource for industry collaboration or educational demonstration, enabling professionals to gain insight into the website’s front-end interactivity, accessibility functionality, and design principles (Code Institute, 2025; Mozilla Developer Network, 2024).

 ---